kathsucurry/mnist_cnn_cuda_c/README.md

 ## Future improvements

 The implementation of the CUDA kernels are still naive and may be slow.
-Further optimizations (or even moving the computation to CPU if using GPU is not necessary) will be done.
+Further optimizations (or even moving the computation to CPU if using GPU is not necessary) will be done, e.g. optimizing `dW` computation, which currently takes >12 ms on average.

-Optimizing the model architecture and training (e.g., adding ReLU, batch normalization, early stopping, using better evaluation metric, etc) is currently not the priority.
+As mentioned above, optimizing the model architecture and training is currently not the priority.